If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 First off, a judge will never award alimony to “punish” a spouse for the actions that led to the divorce.

 The whole point of spousal support is to mitigate the effect the divorce has on the lower earner’s way of life, not to punish them.

 Second, judges don’t enjoy having their time wasted.

 It takes a lot of work to schedule court dockets,

 Alimony for the Spouse Who Committed Adultery

 Another common scenario is for a spouse to file for divorce on the grounds of adultery.

-However, what if the adulterous spouse would otherwise qualify for alimony?
+However, what happens if the adulterous spouse qualifies for alimony?

 Well, Virginia law generally doesn’t allow permanent spousal support for spouses who commit adultery.

-If you remember the 13 variables we mentioned earlier, this would fall under the final point as a disqualifying factor.
+If you remember the thirteen variables we mentioned earlier, this would fall under the final point as a disqualifying factor.